 6.20.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TRTR 24772-1 clause 6.20.5.
+Follow the guidance contained in ISO/IEC TR 24772-1 clause 6.20.5.

 Ensure that when the identifier that a method uses is identical to an identifier in the class that the correct identifier is used through the use or non-use of “this”.